 - A Smartphone with a front facing Camera, or

 - A tablet type device (iPad or Similar) with a front facing Camera, or

 - A laptop with a Camera.

-Wherever possible, please ensure you use “Google Chrome” or Safari (for apple users) to access the course and the assessments.
+Please ensure you ONLY use “Google Chrome” to access the course and the assessments.

 The Camera must be activated while you are on- line doing the course, as part of a continuous verification process, and to enable you to answer any Video based Questions when prompted.

 Ensure your Camera and Device are located and used where the Privacy of others can be maintained.

 TLIF0005 Apply a fatigue risk management system for truck drivers, is a nationally recognised unit of competency from the TLI Transport and Logistics Training Package.

 NOTE: A copy of your Driver’s Licence with Photo will be required for Identification purposes with the enrollment.

 Participants who demonstrate competence to the required standard will receive a Statement of Attainment in the Unit of Competency TLIF0005 – Apply a fatigue risk management system.